 Value is unknown

-Unless a company is careful, distributors won’t know the value of their shares until the commission run for the pool.
-If a company can’t tell its distributors whether they will earn $10 or $1,000, what is the motivation for the distributors to qualify?
+Unless a company is careful, distributors won’t know the value of their shares until the commission runs for the pool.
+What motivates the distributors to qualify if a company can’t tell its distributors whether they will earn $10 or $1,000?

 If the pool isn’t properly designed, shares of the pool can devalue as the company grows.
-With poorly designed qualifications, if the company becomes wildly successful, too many people may qualify for the pool.
+If the company becomes wildly successful with poorly designed qualifications, too many people may qualify for the pool.
 At this point, each person’s share is so minimal that it no longer has value.

 In my experience, industry professionals either love pools or hate them.
 No one seems to be in the middle.
-This is an indication of the importance of “doing them right.”
-The other important issue to remember about pool commissions is not to center too much of a company’s compensation plan dollars around them.
+The wide range of responses is an indication of the importance of “doing them right.”
+The other vital issue about pool commissions is not to center too much of the compensation plan dollars around them.
 Use pools only as finishing touch commissions.
-Additionally, companies must do enough modeling with pools so that they have a general idea what the range of the pool will be.
+Additionally, companies must do enough modeling with pools to have a general idea of the pool’s range.
 They must ensure (using rules) that the pool stays within the defined range or it loses its efficacy as a commission type.

 Want help designing a pool commission that drives the right behaviors?
 Reach out to us at MLM Compensation Consulting.
 We offer data-driven compensation plan design and analysis.

 Podcast 53: Advantages Using an Interim VP of Sales for Direct Selling Companies